gutkyu/NppDB/README.md

 ### Register new database server
 1. click icon from  Database-Connect-Manager's toolbar
 2. select one of database types
 3. Database Connect Node is registered in Database Connect Manager by pass authentication which selected database module produce.

 ### Getting into detail about sub elements
-perform double-click on the node to expands sub elements. because all of connect database manager's nodes are represented in hierarchy, can also use this way for other sub elements

-two method to make a environment to execute sql statements
+perform double-click on the node to expands sub elements. because all of connect database manager's nodes are represented in hierarchy, can also use this way for other sub elements. two method to make a environment to execute sql statements
 * first, select 'Open' from database node's popup
 * second, select prepared sql statements as 'Select … Top 100' or 'Select … Limit 100' from table node's popup

 ### Executing sql statement